Five Anniversaries: Composition

 Bernstein's Anniversaries are short pieces that were dedicated to different people that played different parts in his life.
 The other three installments were Seven Anniversaries (1942–43), Four Anniversaries (1948), and 13 Anniversaries (1988).
 Generally, the anniversaries were dedicated to other musicians or people that were important to the composer.
 Unlike the other sets, this composition's dedicatees are mostly lesser-known friends of Bernstein, except for fellow pianist and collaborator Lukas Foss, with whom Bernstein first recorded his Second Symphony.
-The last two movements were dedicated to friends's children.
+The last two movements were dedicated to friends' children.
 Sandy Gellhorn was the adopted son of Martha Gellhorn and Susanna Kyle is Betty Comden's daughter, born in 1949.
 The other two were Elizabeth Rudolf, a friend's mother, and Elizabeth Ehrman, college friend Kenneth Ehrman's mother.

 The whole set was composed between 1949 and 1951 and it was initially published by Jalni Publications in 1964, Amberson Holdings being the copyright holder and Boosey & Hawkes the sole agent.